 1-15 credit course.
 This course is comprised of supervised student activities on research projects identified on an individual or small-group basis.

 3 credit course.
+Offered Spring.
 This course provides knowledge of plant biosecurity, plant disease, regulations, and technologies using case study examples.

 3 Credit Course.
 Offered Spring/Fall.
 Concepts, strategies, and techniques of local economic analysis, planning and development; and decision making exercises.